-The Hawthorne Hotel's has been a dream venue since the hotel opened in 1925.
-The Grand Ballroom offers beautiful views of the city's historic Common that brides and grooms will love for a fall wedding.
-And it also offers a few bewitching extras, like the mysterious smell of apples that often drifts through the hotels.
+The Hawthorne Hotel has been a dream venue since the hotel opened in 1925.
+The Grand Ballroom offers beautiful views of the city's historic Common that couples will love for a fall wedding.
+And it also offers a few bewitching extras, like the mysterious smell of apples that often drifts through the hotel.
 That may be thanks to Bridget Bishop, who owned an apple orchard where the hotel now stands and was the first person executed in the Salem witch trials.
 Named one of Travelocity's Top 10 Haunted Hotels, it's no surprise the hotel has had reports of other paranormal activity like hands touching guests in room 325, a phantom child who won't stop crying, and a woman seen roaming the halls.

 Henderson Castle Inn, Kalamazoo, Michigan

 The opulent 1895 mansion makes for a stunning wedding venue with sweeping views of downtown Kalamazoo and acres of spectacular gardens and grounds.
 And did we mention a legion of ghosts?
 The bed and breakfast caters to numerous dead, including original owners Frank and Mary Henderson, a little girl, and a dog.
 Activity has including a man's voice coming from an unplugged radio, finding a picture frame with "Clare" freshly written in the dust, and electronic voice phenomena recordings of a woman's voice saying "flowers and candy."
 Others have spotted the ghosts appearing in full period garb, and unreachably high cabinet doors being opened.
 But don't worry, the employees of the inn assure their guests these are friendly ghosts.